2Toad/Profanity/README.md

 ### grawlixChar

-When specifying a `CensoryType` other than `CensorType.Word`, this is the character used by the `censor` function.
+When specifying a `CensorType` other than `CensorType.Word`, this is the character used by the `censor` function.

 By default this is set to `*`:
 ```JavaScript